 Buttons & Gown Lacings

-Some closed at the front, others at the back, others at the side seams
+lacing.
+Some closed at the front, others at the side seams depending

 or worn underneath.
-By the 13th century, buttons were in everyday
+By the mid 13th century, buttons were in everyday

 use for clothing, although the materials they were made from and

-the number

-back of the upper arm.
+the back of the upper arm.
 Buttons were usually set very closely

 Buttons down the front of a lady's kirtle could be made from matching